Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part II: Constraint Validation and Applications: Applications of Stability-Constrained Optimization

+This section introduces two applications of stability-constrained optimization in system scheduling and stability service pricing respectively.
+These two applications are closely related to each other.
+The stability-constrained system scheduling model connects the dynamics-based stability performance with the economic performance of the system during steady-state operation.
+It is understandable that to ensure system stability, more SGs or IBRs should be incentivized properly to provide stability services.
+However, the conventional duality-based pricing scheme cannot be directly applied here due to the nonconvex nature of the optimization problem.
+Therefore, based on the stability-constrained system scheduling, an alternate, the marginal unit price, is defined for each stability service provider.

-\section{System Scheduling Model}
+\subsection{System Scheduling Model}

-This section describes the power system optimal scheduling model, where the overall system operation cost is minimized subjected to a number constraints including power flow and power balance constraints, thermal unit constraint, and system stability constraints.
+For a general stability-constrained optimal system scheduling problem, the objective is to minimize overall system operation cost, which is subjected to a number of constraints including power flow and power balance constraints, thermal unit constraints, and system stability constraints.

-\subsection{Objective Function}
+\subsubsection{Objective Function}

 The objective of the UC problem is to minimize the expected cost over all nodes in the given scenario tree: